pohlm01/master-thesis/3_mtc.typ

 Subsequently, the batch transfers to the issued state, i.e., the @ca published the signed validity window and abridged assertions.
 As an invariant, all batches before the latest issued one must be issued as well, i.e., no gaps are allowed.

-Every time a batch becomes ready, the @ca converts all assertions it found to be valid into abridged assertions by hashing the (possibly large) signature key in that assertion to transform them into abridged assertions and afterward builds a Merkle Tree as depicted in @merkle_tree_abridged_assertion.
+Every time a batch becomes ready, the @ca converts all assertions it found to be valid into abridged assertions by hashing the (possibly large) signature key in that assertion.
+Afterward, it builds a Merkle Tree as depicted in @merkle_tree_abridged_assertion.
-Next, the @ca signs a `LabeledValidityWindow` that contains the domain separator `Merkle Tree Crts ValidityWindow\0` to prevent cross protocol attacks, the `issuer_id`, the `batch_number`, and all Merkle Tree root hashes that are currently valid.
+Lastly, the @ca signs a `LabeledValidityWindow` that contains the domain separator `Merkle Tree Crts ValidityWindow\0` to prevent cross protocol attacks, the `issuer_id`, the `batch_number`, and all Merkle Tree root hashes that are currently valid.

 // - As mentioned earlier: Merkle Trees